 There must be a strength that comes from that life; everyone we met seemed a lot calmer than people you run into in Dallas.
 People don’t hurry to fill gaps in the conversation; if nothing needs to be said, silence will do just fine.
 They also don’t look down at their cell phones quite as much.
 I get the feeling they measure their worth in something other than Facebook likes.
 Admirable to be sure, but there is no escaping the drabness of life on the plains.
 As I said, brown is the dominant color scheme and function definitely holds sway over form.

 Appearances can be deceiving.
 There is one large enterprise downtown.
-McMurtry's renowned book shop "Booked Up."
+McMurtry’s renowned book shop “Booked Up.”
 A sprawling complex houses a lifetime collection, hundreds of thousands of volumes from the rare to the sublime.
 The collection is technically all for sale.
 From the prices Mr. McMurtry was asking, however, I had the impression he has no real urgency to dispersing his finds.
 As a result, I could have wandered around Booked Up for days, thumbing through obscure volumes that the great McMurty had found worthy in one way or another.
 The irony could be weighed in tons.
-Barnes & Noble is about all their is left in the big cities; dominated by children's books, calendars and bestsellers, its selection pales in comparison to Booked Up.
+Barnes & Noble is about all there is left in the big cities; dominated by children’s books, calendars and bestsellers, its selection pales in comparison to Booked Up.
 Indeed, McMurtry used to operate Booked Up in Washington D.C., but the cost of operating it in fancy environments led him to return the store to his hometown.
 So if it is literary culture you want, you have to travel to a town that defines the concept of nowhere.

 That is not all.
-The book and the movie revolved around a mostly unseen high school where Jacy Farrow was the object of every boy's desire and her boyfriend Duane the object of every boy's envy.
-In fact, the salesperson at Booked Up appeared in the movie in the Archer City High School Band.
-The school produced both McMurty and Angela Kinsey of The Office fame, a ridiculously high celebrity quotient for a school that size.
+The book and the movie revolved around a mostly unseen high school where Jacy Farrow was the object of every boy’s desire and her boyfriend Duane the object of every boy’s envy.
+In fact, the salesperson at Booked Up appeared in the movie in the Archer High School Band.
+Archer High produced both McMurty and Angela Kinsey of The Office fame, a ridiculously high celebrity quotient for a school that size.
 Archer City High is being torn down, which is sad.
 Its replacement, however, will be a state-of-the art 21st century facility made possible by the huge royalties earned from the windmills that cover Archer county.
 After all those years of leaning into the wind to stay upright, the citizens of Thalia have found a good use for it.

 Maybe the idea of small towns as cultural landmarks is spreading.
 On the way back we made a brief stop in Nocona.
 Nocona was once home to Justin Boots and a variety of other leather goods manufacturers.
 Some of the smaller manufacturers remain, but the loss of Justin should have sunk the town.
 Instead, downtown is being revitalized in a huge way.
 At the center of the downtown effort is Pete Horton’s huge vintage car collection, resting comfortably in an immaculately restored Ford Dealership.
 It turns out that Mr. Horton and his wife Barbara are behind the work going across downtown.